lingfennan/android-scan/osi_malloc_report.md

 }
 ```

 For instance, let's take `osi_malloc` for example.
-In osi_malloc, if requested size is the size mentioned before (between MAX_SIZE_T - 16 <= size <= MAX_SIZE_T), the osi_malloc will allocate way less memory than expected and that would lead to illegal memory access and SIGSEGV.
+In osi_malloc, if requested size is the size mentioned before (between MAX_SIZE_T - 16 < size <= MAX_SIZE_T), the osi_malloc will allocate way less memory than expected and that would lead to illegal memory access and SIGSEGV.

+# Attack models and steps to reproduce the vulnerability

 To show the issue I am going to take an easy route and modify the JNI mentioned on Android Bluetooth [documentation](https://source.android.com/devices/bluetooth).
 I am just doing this to make my point, as JNI is not part of the Fluoride BT stack, I assume it's fair to use it to trigger issue in Fluoride stack because it's a standalone Bluetooth stack, which could be used in OS other than Android.
-We consider two attack models:
+I consider two attack models:
 1. Attack from an app on the same host.
-The attacker app on the same host could register a SDP record with a very long name against the Fluoride BT stack, which could crash the BT service and causing Denial of Service.
+The attacker app on the same host could register a SDP record with a very long name against the Fluoride BT stack, which could crash the BT service and cause denial-of-service.
 2. Attack from another bluetooth device.
-The attacker (i.e. SDP client) can abuse the Service Discovery Protocol by sending a very long name against the vulnerable device (i.e. SDP server) and crash the BT service and cause Denial of Service.
+The attacker (i.e. SDP client) can abuse the Service Discovery Protocol by sending a very long name against the vulnerable device (i.e. SDP server) and crash the BT service and cause denial-of-service.

-The issue could be triggered in one way by doing this: in the Android source code, in the file `packages/apps/Bluetooth/jni/com_android_bluetooth_sdp.cpp` available [here](https://android.googlesource.com/platform/packages/apps/Bluetooth/+/refs/heads/master/jni/com_android_bluetooth_sdp.cpp#409), which is part of JNI not Fluoride BT stack, in the function `sdpCreateOppOpsRecordNative` - change the length to between `MAX_SIZE_T - 16` - `MAX_SIZE_T`.
+The issue could be triggered in one way by doing this: in the Android source code, in the file `packages/apps/Bluetooth/jni/com_android_bluetooth_sdp.cpp` available [here](https://android.googlesource.com/platform/packages/apps/Bluetooth/+/refs/heads/master/jni/com_android_bluetooth_sdp.cpp#409), which is part of JNI not Fluoride BT stack, in the function `sdpCreateOppOpsRecordNative` - change the service name length to between `MAX_SIZE_T - 16` - `MAX_SIZE_T`.
 Making this change will trigger the issue in `osi_malloc` of Fluoride BT stack, which is used prolifically in the stack.
 For an instance to show the change in `com_android_bluetooth_sdp.cpp` to trigger the issue, see below:
 ```
 static jint sdpCreateOppOpsRecordNative(JNIEnv* env, jobject obj,
                                         jstring name_str, jint scn,